NullEnt1ty/GCloudSpeech/README.md

 $ cat podcast.wav | ./run.sh
 ```

+**Attention**: Currently the only accepted format for voice data are
+uncompressed 16-bit signed little-endian samples (Linear PCM) with a sample rate
+of 16 kHz.
+This might be configurable in the future.

 ## Integration into Rhasspy

 Use the following configuration for your profile to integrate GCloudSpeech into